 But it landed.

-Elena cried in the second row and hated crying in public.
-Leo stared at the ground the whole time until Vittoria stepped down afterward and said, quietly enough for only him to hear:
+Elena cried in the second row and hated herself for crying in public.
+Leo stared at the ground the whole time until Vittoria stepped down afterward and said, quietly enough for only him to hear,

 “I was the first person to hurt you that night, and you still saved my daughter.
 I will spend the rest of my life trying to deserve that.”